 Reviewed By Alyse Bensel

-Alyse Bensel is the author of Rare Wondrous Things, a poetic biography of Maria Sibylla Merian (Green Writers Press, forthcoming 2020), and three chapbooks, including Lies to Tell the Body (Seven Kitchens Press, 2018).
+Alyse Bensel is the author of Rare Wondrous Things, a poetic biography of Maria Sibylla Merian (Green Writers Press, 2020), and three chapbooks.
 Her poems have appeared in Alaska Quarterly Review, Gulf Coast, Poetry International, and West Branch.
-She is an assistant professor of English at Brevard College, where she directs the Looking Glass Rock Writers’ Conference.
+She is the Poetry Editor for Cherry Tree and teaches at Brevard College, where she directs the Looking Glass Rock Writers’ Conference.